Lincoln Car Accident and Personal Injury Lawyer

 - 9 accidents - 7th St. & Lincoln Blvd.

-Usually, pay with Auto Medpay because you have greater flexibility in who treats you.
-You can go to a physical therapist, doctor or chiropractor for treatment.
-Your health insurer will cover treatment if a doctor is on your medical plan but they often require reimbursement at the end of your case.
+Usually, pay with auto MedPay because you have greater flexibility in who treats you.
+You can go to a physical therapist, doctor, or chiropractor for treatment.
+Your health insurer will cover treatment if a doctor is on your medical plan, but they often require reimbursement at the end of your case.
 A Lincoln car accident lawyer can review your Medpay insurance policy and help you determine which coverage you should use.

-Q. Lincoln Boulevard is notorious for accidents.
+Lincoln Boulevard is notorious for motor vehicle collisions.
 Is the city responsible for unsafe road design and maintenance?